jamesgoldswain/blog/articles/feedback.md

 The first consists of an publicly accessible anonymous office 365 form with seven questions, only two of which were required.

-The other is a custom developed implementation of the Johari window exercise which I developed during my [professional development perk here at Readify](https://stackoverflow.com/jobs/companies/readify "Readify's Stackoverflow page").
+The other is a custom developed implementation of the Johari window exercise which I developed during my [professional development perk here at Readify](https://stackoverflow.com/jobs/companies/readify "Readify's Stack Overflow page").

-Although, This hadn't had a lot of testing so was more experimental!
+Although, the latter hadn't had a lot of testing so was more experimental!
 I wanted to maximise the response of both of these exercises, but prioritise the feedback form as I assumed it had less chance of bugs / failures.

 During my final week of the engagement, I compiled an email internally, this was to make sure that there would be no issue with my feedback form going into spam folders, I then forwarded this email to my work email for following up later